CapacitorSet/graph-coloring/DOCUMENTATION.md

 ## Overview

-The project is organized into a series of parsers (`parse/`), a series of solvers (`solve/`), and benchmarking utilities (`benchmark/`). `graph/` contains the data structure and some utility functions for storing graphs as an adjacency list; finally, `utils/PCVector.h` contains a queue that supports several producers and consumers, which is a common parallelization primitive.
+The project is organized into parsers (`parse/`), solvers (`solve/`), and benchmarking utilities (`benchmark/`). `graph/` contains the data structure and some utility functions for storing graphs as an adjacency list; finally, `utils/PCVector.h` contains a queue that supports several producers and consumers, which is a common parallelization primitive.

 ### Graph representation